damianham/jooxe/README.md

 $ mv chats jooxe/apps/ionic
 $ cp -r jooxe/examples/ionic/* jooxe/apps/ionic
 ```
 The ionic starter app has static Chats data in a Chat service.
-The ionic example app in jooxe/examples/ionic overwrite some elements of the
+The ionic example app in jooxe/examples/ionic overwrites some elements of the
 ionic starter app and provide a backend api service to load chats data from a mongoDB database.

 Once you have the domain name and nginx routing setup as above then visit http://ionic.example.com to see the ionic app in your web browser.